nickshim/boilerplate/privacy-policy/springeropen.md

 When you visit our website for informational reasons without setting up an account, only limited personal data will be processed to provide you with the website itself (see III).
 If you are identified as belonging to a customer organisation then we collect information in order to be able to provide usage reporting to that customer.
-In case you register for one our services or subscribe to our newsletter, further personal data will be processed in the scope of such services (see IV, V and VI).
+In case you register for one our services or subscribe to our article alerts or newsletters, further personal data will be processed in the scope of such services (see IV, V and VI).
 Furthermore, your personal data will be used to provide you with relevant advertising for our services and products (see VIII) and for statistical analysis that helps us to improve our website (see IX).
 Additionally, we improve your website experience with third party content (see X).
 Your personal data may be disclosed to third parties (see XI) that might be located outside your country of residence; potentially, different data protection standards may apply (see XII).
 We have implemented appropriate safeguards to secure your personal data (see XIII) and retain your personal data only as long as necessary (see XIV).
 Under the legislation applicable to you, you may be entitled to exercise certain rights with regard to the processing of your personal data (see XV).

 II.
 Definitions
 Personal data: means any information relating to a natural person who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, or an online identifier.